kitten-tenacious/BDFD-TextSplit-Variables/README.md

 ### Buy Command

-This is a basic buy command that checks if the item exists in the shop, and if not then it returns an output message.
+This is a basic buy command that checks if the item exists in the shop, and if not then it outputs an error message.

 ```markdown
 $nomention